teweldemat/funcscript/docs/developers/test-framework.md

 When you prefer the framework to call the function for you, each case can describe:

-- `ambient` — Optional key/value collection of variables to inject while evaluating the function expression.
-This plays the same role as the case object in non-function tests.
+- `ambient` — Optional key/value collection of variables to inject while evaluating the expression under test (useful when the case object also includes `input`).
 - `input` — Optional list of positional arguments that will be passed to the function after evaluation.
 When `input` is omitted, the framework passes the unevaluated function into your `test` without calling it.

 Example: